• Skip to primary navigation

 Medical collections don’t always appear on credit reports at all

-Unlike other kinds of debt, medical debts have a grace period of 180 days, meaning they won’t show up immediately on your credit report.
+• Year-long grace period: As mentioned, medical debts have a grace period of 1 year (365 days), meaning they don’t show up immediately on your credit report.
 This gives you time to work out payment arrangements with your insurance company and healthcare provider before the debts start affecting your score.

 • Exclusion of medical bills under $500: From the beginning of 2023 onwards, medical collections for debts under $500 will no longer be included on credit reports.